Ucandoit/blog/README.md

 # ucandoit.io

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) for my personal website.
+The goal is to try out Next.js alongside with strapi as headless CMS.

 ## Development